ajsimas/the-pragmatic-firewall-engineer/Core.md

 #### General guidelines

-Start by enabling all IPS signatures, but in an monitor/logging only mode.
+Start by enabling all IPS signatures, but in a monitor/logging-only mode.
 Once enough time has passed, you should have the data you need to start strategically setting certain IPS categories to block mode.

 ## Change management

 Change management is the process of requesting, reviewing, approving, implementing, and documenting changes to firewall policy.
-It is essential a change process is developed with the appropriate stakeholders, documented clearly, and followed consistently.
+It is essential that a change process be developed with the appropriate stakeholders, documented clearly, and followed consistently.
 This will help ensure that changes are made in a controlled and predictable manner, reducing the risk of errors and improving the overall security posture of the firewall.